cleanzr/fasthash/README.md

 ...
 ```

-3. Next, we feed in `Restaurant_pair.csv` and `Restaurant.csv` to our UEE algorithm as given below,
+3. Next, we feed in `Restaurant_pair.csv` and `Restaurant.csv` to our fasthash algorithm as given below,
 where there are many customizable options.

 ```